Manu404/WikiRef/README.md

 ### Building the tool

+### Getting the code

+Retreive submodules when cloning the repository as WikiRef.Commons is in a separated repo due to being shared with other projects.

 #### Dependencies

 Build is done on Windows using gitbash (normally provided with git) or on Linux.
 You don't need any IDE like Visual Studio or similar.
 What you need is: